South Korea women's national cricket team

-The South Korea national women's cricket team is the team that represents the country of South Korea in international women's cricket.
+The South Korea national women's cricket team represents South Korea in international women's cricket.
 They made their international debut in the 2014 Asian Games in South Korea in September 2014.

 In 2017, the South Korean team participated in the Women's East Asia Cup in Hong Kong.

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between South Korea women and other ICC members after 1 July 2018 will be a full WT20I.
+Therefore, all Twenty20 matches played between South Korea women and other ICC members after 1 July 2018 have the WT20I status.